 Over to You

-Most Pinterest users are there looking for ideas on something that they are about to buy, so you’re definitely missing out on your target market by overlooking this social media platform.
+Most Pinterest users are there looking for ideas on something that they are about to buy, so you’re definitely missing out on your target market by overlooking this real estate social media marketing platform.
 Try our list of tips from the experts to maximize your real estate Pinterest boards and watch your leads grow.

 Have any Pinterest real estate marketing tips to share?
 Tell us all about it in the comments!